The Ultimate Team Feedback Tool: Virtual Suggestion Box

 The virtual suggestion box becomes a trusted ally for UX managers, enabling them to tap into the collective intelligence of their team and make informed decisions that drive impactful changes.

-Let's dive in into the pros, cons, and processes of setting up a virtual suggestions 👇
+Let's dive into the pros, cons, and processes of setting up a virtual suggestion 👇

 1. No feedback: When suggestions are left without any individual feedback, participants may feel disengaged and assume their ideas are not valued.
 This lack of feedback can lead to apathy and a decreased interest in providing further suggestions.